Skip to content

 The Literary Work of Elizabeth Bowen

-You can find a list of all Elizabeth Bowen’s literary works here.
+You can find a list of Elizabeth Bowen’s literary works here.

 The Demon Lover

-Irish author Elizabeth Bowan’s short story The Demon Lover was one of her most famous short stories which was based in London during World War 2.
-You can read The Demon Lover here
+Irish author Elizabeth Bowan’s short story The Demon Lover was one of her most famous short stories based in London during World War 2.
+You can read The Demon Lover here.

 The Demon Lover Summary

-This short story follows mother Kathleen Dover who returns to Dublin during the war to collect her family belongings.
+This short story follows the mother, Kathleen Dover, who returns to Dublin during the war to collect her family belongings.
 While home, she finds a letter about an appointment she had made with a soldier who died during World War 1.
-However, as it has no stamp or return address she thinks it may have arrived supernaturally.
+However, as it has no stamp or return address, she thinks it may have arrived supernaturally.
 This letter reminds her of the love she had for him.
-She was promised to meet him, now receiving this letter she did not know how or where, but she knew she had to keep this promise.
+She was promised to meet him, but now that she had received this letter, she did not know how or where, but she knew she had to keep this promise.
 She then set off to meet him, however, her taxi is also under supernatural influence.
 The driver appears to be her ex-fiancé.
-The story ends dramatically as she is screaming, trying to escape the taxi, but is taken into London’s deserted streets.
+The story ends dramatically as she screams, trying to escape the cab, but is taken into London’s deserted streets.

 Adaption